The IBMAP approach for Markov networks structure learning: Introduction

 \section{Introduction}

 We present in this work the IBMAP (Independence-Based Maximum a Posteriori) approach for robust learning of Markov network structures from data, together with $\ibmaphc$, an efficient hill-climbing instantiation of the approach.
-Markov networks, together with Bayesian networks, belong to the family of \textit{probabilistic graphical models} \cite{koller09}, a computational framework for compact representation of joint probability distributions.
-They consist of an undirected (Markov networks) or directed (Bayesian networks) graph $G$ and a set of numerical parameters $\parameters$.
-Each node in $G$ represents a random variable of the domain, and the edges encode conditional independences between them.
-Therefore, the graph $G$ is called the \emph{independence structure} of the distribution.
-The importance of these independences is that they factorize the joint distribution over the domain variables into factors over subsets of variables, resulting in important reductions in the space complexity required to store a distribution \cite{Spirtes00}.
+Markov networks, together with Bayesian networks, belong to the family of \textit{probabilistic graphical models} \cite{koller09}, a computational framework for compactly representing joint probability distributions.
+There is a large list of applications of graphical models in a wide range of fields, such as in the areas of computer vision and image analysis \cite{MCCALLUM03,Li2009}, computational biology \cite{friedman00}, biomedicine \cite{schmidts08,vanhaaren2013}, evolutionary computation \cite{larranagalozano2002,Alden07,moapaper}, among many others.

-An interesting problem is to represent the distribution of historical information in a Markov network.
-This task can be done either by a human expert, or by learning it automatically from data.
-Naturally, the knowledge of experts is hard to obtain, and not always enough to design a proper Markov network.
-For this reason, algorithms for learning automatically such models are considered an increasingly important tool for knowledge discovery.
-The problem consists in two tasks, learning $G$ and learning $\parameters$.
-In this work we focus in the problem of learning $G$, that has shown to be an NP-hard problem \cite{Chickering96lns} since the number of structures grows super-exponentially with the number of variables of the domain.
+Probabilistic graphical models are composed by an undirected (Markov networks) or directed (Bayesian networks) graph $G$, and a set of numerical parameters $\Theta$.
+Each node in the graph $G$ represents a random variable of the domain, and the edges encode conditional independences among them.
+For this reason, the graph $G$ is also called the \emph{independence structure} of the distribution.
+The importance of these independences is that they factorize the joint distribution over the domain variables into factors over subsets of variables, resulting in important reductions in the space complexity for representing the distribution \cite{Hammersley_Clifford_1968}.
+The structure can be obtained from the knowledge of a human expert, but commonly it is hard to obtain, and not always enough to design an accurate structure.
+An interesting problem that has attracted considerable attention is learning automatically the independence structure from categorical data drawn from an unknown probability distribution \cite{koller09,wainwright2008}.
+However, this problem is known to be in general an NP-hard problem, since the number of structures grows super-exponentially \cite{Chickering96lns}.